 There’s nothing worse than sitting next to a drafty window on a cold winter day, shivering as chilly air rushes over your arms.
 You realize your furnace must work harder to compensate for this cold air entering your home, but what can you do besides replace your windows?
-Actually, there are plenty of ways to reduce window heat loss!
+There are plenty of ways to reduce window heat loss!
 Here’s how to insulate windows for energy savings, lower heating bills, and improved home comfort.

 Draft Stoppers & Door Sweeps